What Is Career Counseling?

 Career assessments are a way to help you learn more about who you are and what you could want in a career.
 Career assessments meant to help create options; not take them away.
 While they are helpful, the career you choose is your decision to make and it is only a part of making a good career decision.

-Myers-Briggs Type Indicator® (MBTI®) – Directions (pdf) Learn more about your personality “type”, how to utilize your strengths, manage your weaknesses, and choose a career that best fits you.
-Please contact the Counseling and Career Development Center at 704-922-6220 to make your appointment.
-Students must make an appointment to review the results for this assessment.
+Myers-Briggs Type Indicator® (MBTI®) – Learn more about your personality “type”, how to utilize your strengths, manage your weaknesses, and choose a career that best fits you.
+Taking this assessment is a two-step process:

 FOCUS 2 – Directions (pdf) An online system to develop a career plan, complete career assessments, and research careers that may interest you.
 Current students can register on their own using the directions.
 Prospective students will need to contact the Counseling Center to gain access.
 You will be able to review the results of this assessment immediately.
 We recommend making an appointment to discuss your results but do not require it.